 More Information About Buddleia

-Plant Delights Nursery strives to offer a nice selection of distinct butterfly bush (Buddleia; alt.
-Buddleja) cultivars for sale.
+Plant Delights Nursery strives to offer a nice selection of distinct butterfly bush (Buddleia) cultivars for sale.
 These include a wide range of flower colors including white, yellow, pink, magenta, bicolor and the ubiquitous purple / blue butterfly bush.
-We offer several Buddleia davidii cultivars with their typical cone-shaped flower panicles as well as some more unusual Buddleia species with their yellow and orange globe-shaped flowers or vine-like habit.
+We offer several Buddleia davidii cultivars with their cone-shaped flower panicles and we also have more rarely offered Buddleia species with a variety of unique traits such as yellow and orange globe-shaped flowers or a vine-like habit.

 The genus Buddleia has an alternate spelling, Buddleja, that is commonly used in the United Kingdom.
 Don't let the 'j' fool you, Buddleja is pronounced the exact same way as Buddleia (BUD-lee-uh or Buddle-EEE-ya).
 For you trivia nerds, Buddleia / Buddleja is named for a British taxonomist by the name of Adam Buddle.
 The use of both Buddleja and Buddleia is an artifact of medieval versions of Latin that used 'j' and 'i' interchangeably.
 We prefer Buddleia because it looks better than Buddleja and doesn't make us go cross-eyed.
 The species Buddleia davidii is named for another taxonomist, P.A.
 David, who first discovered this species in China.

 Below are the basics of how to care for this easy-to-grow plant.
 A more in-depth set of instructions can be found in our Buddleia article here.

 Pruning - We recommend that you prune Buddleia davidii to around 12" in early spring for the best performance.
 Deadheading the spent flowers of butterfly bush improves and prolongs flower production and on fertile varieties prevents seeding around.
 The rare species, B. alternifolia blooms on old wood and should not be pruned hard.